lisakikuch/income_expense_tracker_mobile/README.md

 If you'd like to run the mobile app locally:<br>

 1. Create a .env file in /mobile with:
+- Live demo server hosted on Render:
 ```bash
 API_URL=https://income-expense-trakcer-mobile-server.onrender.com
 ```

 or

+- Your local server
 ```bash
 API_URL=http://localhost:your_port_number
 ```